 Aztec is an aberrant pattern that often has small pieces of colors strewn about, as if the saddles were made of glass and had been shattered.
-As with zigzags, a little, some, or all of the pattern may be affected, and individuals with a large amount of the aberrant aztec pattern are generally more valuable.
+As with zigzags, a little, some, or all of the pattern may be affected, and individuals with a large amount of the aberrant aztec pattern are valued.